tcpdump Commands

 sudo tcpdump -i any port 443 -X

 Show packet contents in hex and ASCII.
-Useful for examining TLS handshake messages and certificates.
+Useful for examining TLS handshake messages and certificate data in raw form.

 sudo tcpdump -i any 'tcp port 443 and (tcp[((tcp[12:1] & 0xf0) >> 2):1] = 0x16)'